KQL Cheat Sheet 2025: 51 Azure Resource Graph Queries (Copy-Paste Ready)

 OSType == "Linux" and properties.storageProfile.imageReference.publisher == "Canonical", "Ubuntu Linux",

-OSType == "Windows" and properties.storageProfile.imageReference.offer contains "WindowsServer", "Windows Server",
+OSType == "Windows" and properties.storageProfile.imageReference.offer contains "WindowsServer", "windows-server",

 "Unknown"